What is an oral lichenoid drug eruption?

 Oral lichenoid drug eruption is less common than lichenoid drug eruption of the skin and fewer drugs have been reported in association with the oral form.

 What are the clinical features of oral lichenoid drug eruption?

 The changes may be noticed coincidentally when your doctor or dentist is checking inside the mouth, but it may be associated with stinging/burning with hot or spicy foods or a roughness.

 Clinically, oral lichenoid drug eruption looks the same as idiopathic lichen planus, with either the classic reticular (net-like) pattern or a predominantly erosive (ulcerated) form.
-One clinical clue to the problem being due to a medication is that the drug eruption often only affects one side (unilateral).
+One clinical clue that the problem is due to medication is that a drug eruption often only affects one side (unilateral).

 It is seen most commonly on the buccal mucosa (inside cheeks) but also on the tongue, floor of mouth, palate or gums.
 There may also be a lichenoid drug eruption on the skin.